MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-retirement-timeline.md

 **Answer:**    Yes.
 You can reauthorize an existing connector assuming the existing connector was operational before the retirement.

 **Question:**  Do I still reach out to Mover if my migrations start having issues? </br>
 **Answer:**    Follow the existing support process to report issues, and Microsoft will do its best to resolve them.
 Microsoft won't accept requests for new features in Mover.
+[Open a support request](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding?origin=/supportforbusiness/create)

 **Question:** Will individual or consumer migrations continue to work on Mover?</br>
 **Answer:**   We'll continue to support individual, consumer, or student migrations from Mover for some time.
 Refer to this page for additional information on these migration scenarios.